The 2017 contest is now open!

 $500 1st Prize, $250 2nd Prize, $100 3rd Prize

-The contest is sponsored by Browseabout Books, Rehoboth Beach, DE
+The Rehoboth Beach Reads Short Story Contest is sponsored by Browseabout Books, Rehoboth Beach, DE

 The goal of the Rehoboth Beach Reads contest is to showcase good writing while creating a great book for summer reading.
 One of the most popular activities for residents and visitors is reading on the beach, and the contest seeks to collect the kinds of short, engaging stories that help readers relax, escape, and enjoy their time at the beach.